slowtacocar/pieslide/Testing.md

 - Add a logo and ensure the progress modal appears
 - View the preview on the logo and ensure the modal appears
 #### Settings form
-- Change each setting and refresh to ensure changes applied
+- Change each setting and ensure changes applied
 - Input odd values (no value, negative numbers, etc.) and ensure that no errors occur
 - Ensure the details element is styled correctly and works (if supported)
 - Press refresh slideshow and ensure the slideshow refreshes